 In June 2024, Council approved the Crystal Pool Replacement Project moving forward to referendum.
-Victoria voters will have the chance to weigh in on the loan required to build a new facility plus a preferred site option.
-Information on where, when and how to vote will be shared in fall 2024.
+Victoria voters will have the chance to weigh in on the loan required to build a new facility plus a preferred site option at the referendum on February 8, 2025.

 Two locations in Central Park are being considered for the new Crystal Pool and Wellness Centre: